laiquet/idtrackerai-enhanced/docs/source/user_guide/trajectorytools.rst

-trajectorytools
+Trajectorytools
 ===============

-We are constantly developing new tools to analyze the trajectories that idtracker.ai outputs.
-We provide Jupyter Notebooks with examples of analysis routines for groups of animals.

-You can install the *trajectorytools* module from the repository https://github.com/fjhheras/trajectorytools
+While idtracker.ai's job ends when the trajectory files are validated.
+There is an extra tool (not part of but compatible with idtracker.ai) called *trajectorytools*.

+It is a Python package to perform basic trajectory analysis and it is available at https://github.com/fjhheras/trajectorytools.
-You can find some analysis routines from [1]_ implemented with *trajectorytools* in the Jupyter Lab Notebook *trajectories.ipynb* in https://gitlab.com/polavieja_lab/idtrackerai_notebooks.

-Using a 10 juvenile fish video, we get some of the figures below.
+You can find some analysis routines from [1]_ implemented with *trajectorytools* in the Jupyter Notebook *trajectories.ipynb* in https://gitlab.com/polavieja_lab/idtrackerai_notebooks.
+Here we present some of the analysis we get using a 10 juvenile fish video:

 .. image:: ../_static/ipynb/trajectories.png
     :height: 300
+    :align: left

 .. image:: ../_static/ipynb/density_of_neighbours.png
     :height: 300
+    :align: right

+.. div:: sd-text-center

     Smoothed trajectories (left) and density of neighbors around a focal fish (right)

 .. figure:: ../_static/ipynb/velocity_and_acceleration.png
     :align: center